Othernet-Project/bottle-utils/docs/source/csrf.rst

 ``secret`` setting is the only setting you really must override.
 Not having this setting set will result in ``KeyError`` exception.

-When using dict-based configuration, prefix each key with ``'csrf.'``.
+When using dict-based configuration, prefix each key with ``csrf.``.

 The keys have following meaning: